 We have all been there.
-The presents are unwrapped, the dinner leftovers are boxed up nicely in the fridge, the carolers have stopped singing, and the kids have been relentlessly playing with the same Rogue Hoverboard for the last 24 hours.
+The presents are unwrapped, the dinner leftovers are boxed up nicely in the fridge, the carolers have stopped singing and the kids have been relentlessly playing with the same Rogue Hoverboard for the last 24 hours.
 All of a sudden, the prospect of the next six days before New Year’s Eve feels like such a drag.
 It is a little too many days to ruminate over Grinch aunt’s latest back-handed compliment or cross over all the goals you might have, err, not accomplished this year.
-Add in a dash of seasonal affective disorder and we are headed for a long “romjul,” what the Norwegians call the period between Christmas and New Year’s Eve.
+Add in a dash of seasonal affective disorder and we are headed for Romjul, as the Norwegians call it, or Boxing Week, as it is known to the Australians; this is the long period between Christmas and New Year’s Eve.

 2. Get Involved